magedshaker/ansible-role-nrpe/README.md

  - Templates in a file that changes allowed_hosts of nrpe.cfg
  - Templates in a file that has custom nrpe/opsview checks

+With CentOS7 and NRPE changing username that runs nrpe is not trivial and not yet implemented.
+ - change systemd to User=%i instead of hard coded to user and group nrpe
+ - ownership of the pid_file

 Requirements
 ------------